Everything You Need to Know About NYSDF BitLicense

 The Licensee must have a written anti-money laundering policy and monitor for suspicious activity that may signify money laundering, tax evasion, or other illegal or criminal activity, filing SARs when appropriate.
 Additionally, the Department must receive a notification if aggregate transaction amounts exceed $10,000 USD in one day by one person, even if the transactions are crypto-to-crypto.

 The Licensee must establish and maintain an effective cybersecurity program to protect the confidentiality, integrity, and accessibility of its’ data.
 The Licensee must appoint a Chief Information Security Officer (CISO) to oversee, implement and enforce the policy.
-The CISO will prepare a report for the Department every year, assessing the program and proposing how it will An address is a cryptographic key that "owns" bitcoins.
-This...
+The CISO will prepare a report for the Department every year, assessing the program and proposing how it will In a cryptocurrency context, an address is a cryptographic k...
 More any liabilities.

 Business continuity and disaster recovery